Yajamana (2019 film): Plot

 Krishna excels in the oil market and later leaves for the village to get the marketing rights from the Huliyappa and starts selling oil in the market where he names his brand as Nandhi Oil Brand.
 Devi Shetty befalls a loss in the market.
 Pulla Reddy, his supporter arrives to meet Krishna in the name of an ally, to put an end to Devi Shetty.
 Devi Shetty hatches a vice plan and Krishna gets arrested by police on the grounds of stocking illegal oil.
 In the court, Krishna proves his innocence by revealing that all of oil stocks are actually owned by Devi Shetty.
-Krishna had took some brands unknowingly from Pulla Reddy and draws the brand's name stamp on those where he asks the judge to scratch the brand with a coin which reveals them to be those of Devi Shetty's and also reveals, much to his happiness that Nandhi Brand is also used at the courtroom's canteen.
+Krishna had taken some brands unknowingly from Pulla Reddy and draws the brand's name stamp on those where he asks the judge to scratch the brand with a coin which reveals them to be those of Devi Shetty's and also reveals, much to his happiness that Nandhi Brand is also used at the courtroom's canteen.

 The Judge sends Devi Shetty's brand for testing at the lab only to find it chemically hazardous.
 The court orders Devi Shetty to be taken into custody and also orders to seize his brand in the market and the company suffers from major downfall whereas, Krishna is released from custody after proving his innocence.
 Devi Shetty targets Krishna and his family, but Krishna sends them away to a safe place.
-Devi Shetty sends Pulla Reddy to snatch the documents (which contains the illegal oil business orchested by Devi Shetty and Pulla Reddy), but to no avail.
+Devi Shetty sends Pulla Reddy to snatch the documents (which contains the illegal oil business orchestrated by Devi Shetty and Pulla Reddy), but to no avail.

 Unfortunately, Hulikar and Kaveri are caught by Devi Shetty and Hulikar was given rat poison and dies minutes later, after revealing everything to Krishna.
 Krishna arrives at Devi Shetty's oil godown where he defeats him and during the fight, the place is set ablaze on fire and Devi Shetty is burnt alive and Krishna becomes the main oil trader in Mumbai and starts to produce oil from Hulidurga.